Juhannuspukki/jere.pro/content/blog/wordpress.md

 image: crowd
 date: 2019-06-16
 ---
 Every now and then people ask me if I'm available for a small website project.
-People wonder when I refuse after they tell me that the site has been/will be implemented with WordPress.
+People wonder why I refuse after they tell me that the site has been/will be implemented with WordPress.
 This question comes up so often that I decided to write this post to shed some light on the subject.